 Every Friday, Pocket Gamer offers hands-on impressions of the week's best new Android games.

 Think we've missed a top new Android game?
-Shout at us and call us names in the comments section at the bottom.
+Shout at our stupid faces in the comments section at the bottom.

 This week's top pick

 By Square Enix - buy on Android (£11.99 / $15.99)

 It's one of the most beloved and critically acclaimed games in Final Fantasy canon.
 And, now, you can get this 16-bit SNES classic on your Android device.

 There have been some changes.
 Squeenix has swapped the chunky pixel-art characters for blobby Jelly Baby-style heroes.
 Plus, the translation has been tweaked, the controls are better suited for touch, and the game features new content from the 2006 remake.

 But the stuff that really matters - the epic storyline, the enormous 14-hero line-up, and the deep RPG system - is exactly the way you remember it.
 We'll have a full review of this one up on the site soon.

 Also out this week...